hello!

 The Cybernetics Library hosted a workshop called Cybernetic Marginalia, as part of February School, a temporary school-as-intervention created by MIT ACT students.

-If you'd like to say hello, get in touch at:
+If you'd like to say hello; hello!
+I'm at